Inspecting for the future (2024–2030)

 • Learners will continue to be our priority.
 Everything we do has their best interests at heart.

-• We’ll explore a wider variety of inspection activities to better support improvement across individual providers and sectors.
-This will include how we tailor activity in individual provider inspections, thematic inspections and a range of other visits.
+• Our arrangements will be manageable for all providers and complement their own processes of evaluation and improvement.
+We have explored a wider variety of inspection activities to better support improvement across individual providers and sectors.
+This includes how we tailor activity in individual provider inspections, thematic inspections and a range of other visits.

 • We’ll have more regular contact with schools and other providers, offering more up-to-date feedback for parents and carers.